FThompson/Gamepads.js/README.md

 # Limitations #

 * The HTML5 Gamepad API may perform differently between browsers.
-Tested only on Ubuntu 18.10 with Chrome (71) and Firefox (64).
-One notable inconsistency is that Firefox considers XB1 triggers and D pad to be axes instead of buttons like Chrome , and does not consider the XB1 gamepad to be standard.
+Tested on Ubuntu 18.10 with Chrome (71) and Firefox (64); Windows 10 with Chrome (71), Firefox (64), and Edge (44).
+The Xbox One controller appears with a standard mapping on each of these configurations *except* Firefox on Ubuntu, where the triggers and D-pad are axes instead of buttons.
 * Tested only with an Xbox One controller.
-Many gamepads share the same standard layout and likely work without additional configuration, but non-standard gamepads (like the XB1 controller on Firefox) will need to be mapped by users of this module.
+Many gamepads share the same standard layout and likely work without additional configuration, but non-standard gamepads (like the XB1 controller on Firefox) will need to be mapped separately.
 * Browsers behave differently when detecting gamepads.
-In my tests, with Chrome the gamepad is detected automatically, but with Firefox the gamepad needs to be unplugged and plugged back in to be detected.
+In my tests on Ubuntu, with Chrome the gamepad is detected automatically, but with Firefox the gamepad sometimes needs to be unplugged and plugged back in to be detected.
+Sometimes, you must press a button for the gamepad to be recognized for the first time.
 * Uses ES6 features, but the HTML5 Gamepad API is new itself so this module should not need to be compiled with Babel or similar.

 # TODO #